Avoid Costly Legal Mistakes When Challenging Small Business Set Aside Decisions by the Government In Bid Protests.

 - GAO expects that such decisions will be based on more than just the contracting officer’s judgment that there are not, at least, two responsible small business concerns capable of performing the work at a fair market price.

-For help in making a post-award GAO protest that challenges total small business set aside decisions, call our GAO government contract protest lawyers at 1-866-601-5518.
+For help in making a post-award GAO protest that challenges total small business set asides and agency decisions, call our GAO government contract protest lawyers at 1-866-601-5518.